enliangwu/CourseInfoManagementData/README.md

 # CourseInfoManagementData
-This is a database for the course information management system project
+This is the database for the course information management system project

 The raw data for the database is in the `RawData` folder<br />